 Paul W. Morris, co-chair

 BKBF Public Safety Statement

 The Brooklyn Book Festival is committed to creating a welcoming, harassment-free and safe experience for one and all including attendees, authors, exhibitors, staff and volunteers.
 Disruptive or harassing behavior will not be tolerated.
-If you are experiencing unwelcome actions, discriminatory or threatening behavior or encounter an unsafe situation, please alert a Festival staff member or volunteer who will assist you.
-(Look for the official red shirts.)
-If you are the victim of a crime while attending – CALL 911.
+If you are experiencing unwelcome actions, discriminatory or threatening behavior or encounter an unsafe situation, please alert a Festival staff member at a Festival Info booth for assistance or CALL 911.